netaxis-solutions/apio-core-docs/docs/history/requests.md

 #### Events

 A panel is displayed with the list of events received by the workflow.
 This can be useful to debug the workflow.

+### Context

+The instance context refer to the context of the workflow instance.
+It is a set of key-value pairs that can be used by the workflow tasks to store data over execution. (sensitive data like passwords, tokens etc... are obfuscated)

 ## Proxied request details